zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of VPC-Connected ECS instances.md

 # IP addresses of VPC-Connected ECS instances {#concept_olx_cjw_ydb .concept}

-Each VPC-Connected ECS instance can communicate within intranet or Internet by using a private IP address and a public IP address.
+Each VPC-Connected ECS instance can communicate within intranet by using a private IP address or within Internet by using a public IP address.

 ## Private IP addresses {#section_zkh_djw_ydb .section}

-Each VPC-Connected ECS instance is assigned with a private IP address when it is created, and the address is determined by the VPC and the CIDR block of the VSwitch that the instance is connected to.
+Each VPC-Connected ECS instance is assigned a private IP address when it is created.
+That address is determined by the VPC and the CIDR block of the VSwitch to which the instance is connected.

 ## Scenarios {#section_alh_djw_ydb .section}